Switch From Relational Database to InterSystems Technology Accommodates Growth

 MFS created its Global Portfolio Modeler (GPM) application to help mitigate investment, operational, and technological risk.
 Investment and operations teams use GPM to rapidly generate models based on proprietary algorithms, assess risk, run compliance, and generate program trades for globally managed portfolios.
 But the original version of the application, built on a relational database, was not fast or scalable enough to keep pace with the organization’s growth, the increasing speed of trading, and the mounting complexity of portfolios and regulations.
 So MFS decided to create a new version.

-- Superior time-to-market for managing
+- Providing superior time-to-market response for managing

 portfolio cash flows

 - Guaranteeing that a modeling exercise will not alter the risk

 profile of a portfolio

 - Providing a flexible and scalable platform to enable business

 “GPM is a vital application for MFS.
 Looking at the order volume generated by the application since its inception, GPM has proven to be a remarkable success,” says Delgado.
 “GPM and InterSystems technology have helped us clearly mitigate the risk of trading errors on the investment and operational sides of the business.”